brown145/bid-server/plan.md

   - User get restrict to owner
     - test create user and CRUD from API; only get should work
     - find should work for all until we add isAdmin concept

+ Version Auth Tool
+ - Move from Google+ to bitbucket

  Version Admin
  - isAdmin for given users